 Nassim Nicholas Taleb, (Mandatory) Speaker Bio and High Resolution Photos

-Nassim Nicholas Taleb spent 21 years as a risk taker before becoming a researcher in philosophical, mathematical and (mostly) practical problems with probability.
+Nassim Nicholas Taleb spent 21 years as a risk taker (quantitative trader) before becoming a researcher in philosophical, mathematical and (mostly) practical problems with probability.

-In addition to his trader life, Taleb has also published, as a backup of the Incerto, more than 50 scholarly papers in mathematical statistics, genetics, quantitative finance, statistical physics, philosophy, ethics, economics, & international affairs, around the notion of risk and probability (grouped in the Technical Incerto).
+In addition to his trader life, Taleb has also written, as a backup of the Incerto, more than 50 scholarly papers in mathematical statistics, genetics, quantitative finance, statistical physics, philosophy, ethics, economics, & international affairs, around the notion of risk and probability (grouped in the Technical Incerto).

 Taleb refuses all honors and anything that "turns knowledge into a spectator sport".

 traveled the conventional route of education to real-life and

 theory to practice in inverse sequence from the common one, moving from

 the practical to the philosophical to the mathematical.
 He started as a